Bylaws of the

 Section 1.
 Membership

-Members of the Red River Valley Chapter of DSA will be those individuals whose dues to national DSA are paid in full, who reside and/or work in the Red River Valley area.
+Members of the Red River Valley Chapter of DSA will be those individuals whose dues to national DSA are paid in full and who reside and/or work in the Red River Valley area.
 It will be the responsibility of members to approve policies and guidelines for the operation of the RRVC, to elect delegates to the national convention, to vote on matters related to national policy, and to make recommendations on issues and other matters to the National Political Committee of DSA.

 Section 2.
 Removal of Members

-If a full member is found to be in substantial disagreement with the principles or policies of national DSA, or if they are found to be consistently engaging in undemocratic, disruptive behavior, (ex. poaching members, taking unearned credit, bad faith cooperation, deliberate sabotage, infiltration and destruction, etc.) the RRVC may vote to expel them from DSA.
-In order for such a finding to be made, another DSA member must formally proffer written charges against the member in question to the RRVC Governance Committee, which shall set the date of a RRVC Regular Meeting for deliberations on the charges.
+In order for such a finding to be made, another DSA member must formally produce written charges against the member in question to the RRVC Governance Committee, which shall set the date of a RRVC Regular Meeting for deliberations on the charges.
 The member in question must receive a copy of the written charges and notice of the meeting a minimum of two weeks before that meeting takes place.
 Expulsion of a member or affiliate member requires a vote of two-thirds of the RRVC members present at the Regular Meeting.
 As with all Regular Meetings a quorum must be met.
 An expelled full member may appeal the expulsion to the National Political Committee of DSA.

 Section 3.
 Dues